jhuber6/cgo2022-artifacts/README.md

 The expected results should show improvements in execution time compared to the LLVM 12.0.1 release for all applications.
 Each build should also show remarks indicating which optimizations were triggered.
+The optimizations triggered should match those described in the paper except for SU3Bench.

 ## Experiment customization

 The experiments can be customized as we did using special LLVM flags to disable certain features, these flags are:

   - openmp-opt-disable-spmdization
   - openmp-opt-disable-deglobalization
   - openmp-opt-disable-state-machine-rewrite
   - openmp-opt-disable-folding

+Flags can be added to the makefile for each benchmark, or to the CMake configuration for miniQMC, as shown in the `build.sh` file.

 ## Notes

-The SU3Bench evluation done in the paper uses a patch that has not landed yet, (https://reviews.llvm.org/D102107).
+The SU3Bench evaluation done in the paper uses a patch that has not landed yet, (https://reviews.llvm.org/D102107).
 This means that the local variables will not be put in stack memory, and will be placed in shared memory with HeapToStack.
+Some results will vary because of the moving nature of LLVM.